Keep the Information Flowing

-Debit cards provide a safe alternative to using cash and they provide a record of all transactions.
-Using a debit card is safer than cash if you report the card's loss immediately.
+Debit cards provide a safe alternative to using cash and a record of all transactions.
+Using a debit card is safer than cash if you report the card's loss or theft immediately.

-Many supermarkets and chain stores let you use your debit card with your PIN to receive "cash back" when you make a purchase, making getting cash convenient and free (no ATM fee).
+Many supermarkets and some other merchants let you use your debit card with your PIN to receive "cash back" when you make a purchase, making getting cash convenient and free (no ATM fee).

 You can use your debit card almost anywhere in the world to get cash at ATM machines or to buy things.
-As with credit cards, using your debit card in another country can result in a better exchange rate and save you money, even when factoring in the currency conversion fees charged by many banks.
+As with credit cards, using your debit card in another country can result in a better exchange rate and save you money, even when factoring in the currency conversion fee charged by many banks.